colinvail6/pixelkit-lib/README.md

 # pixelkit-lib
-Library for my Hackster project
+My libraries for the Kano Pixel Kit